 The 2020 eQuality Scholars will be honored at the 31st eQuality Scholarship Awards Dinner tentatively scheduled for Friday, August 7, at the Hotel Nikko San Francisco.
 Tickets will be $110 each and must be reserved in advance as space is limited.
 The link to purchase tickets will appear here once it is certain that the dinner will be allowed to be held.

 2019 Awards Dinner

-The 2017 eQuality Scholars were announced at the 28th eQuality Scholarship Awards Dinner on Friday, May 12, at the Hotel Nikko San Francisco.
+The 2019 eQuality Scholars were announced at the 30th Anniversary eQuality Scholarship Awards Dinner on Friday, May 17, at Delancey Street Town Hall in San Francisco.

 “PG&E” refers to the Pacific Gas and Electric Company, a subsidiary of PG&E Corporation.